robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

 > Aside: Due to the lambda calculus’s terseness, I will be making free use of several notational conveniences:
 >
 > 1. writing `λ x y . z` as an abbreviation of `λ x . λ y . z`.
-> 2. writing `?` to stand for bits we don’t know yet, as tho we had an environment supporting holes.
+> 2. writing `?` to stand for bits we don’t know yet, as though we had an environment supporting holes.
-> 3. writing definitions as tho we had a metalanguage.
+> 3. writing definitions as though we had a metalanguage.
-> 4. referencing definitions elsewhere as tho we had globals.
+> 4. referencing definitions elsewhere as though we had globals.
-> 5. writing type signatures as tho we had a type system, and even a typechecker, with as much polymorphism and inference as is convenient at any particular moment.
+> 5. writing type signatures as though we had a type system, and even a typechecker, with as much polymorphism and inference as is convenient at any particular moment.
-> 6. using syntactic recursion as tho it existed.
+> 6. using syntactic recursion as though it existed.
-> 7. using general recursion as tho it made sense.
+> 7. using general recursion as though it made sense.
 > 8. ignoring application order, normalization, reduction, substitution, values, references, allocation, copying, space, time, entropy, and any and all other such details whenever I feel like it.
 >
 > Further, I will by convention name types in `TitleCase` and both term and (local) type variables in `camelCase`.